shomali11/theater/README.md

 and removed the `singleton()` method while keeping the `currentDate()` one.

-The `Theater` java class.
-I moved most of the logic there and converted it to the main entry point of the application.
+As for the `Theater` java class.
+I removed most of the logic there and converted it to the main entry point of the application.

-All it does is setup the app, dependency injections, push some data into the services which will call the dao classes to store in their databases.
+All it does is setup the app, the dependency injections, push some data into the services which will call the dao classes to store in their databases.
 Finally, it prints/displays the schedule in both text and json formats:

 Text: